 Get a Nav tradeline that can improve your business credit score, leverage credit details to amplify your borrowing power, and access your best financing options — only at Nav.

 Applying for Vendor Accounts

 Before you start applying for vendor accounts, it’s important to target your efforts so you apply for accounts for which you are likely to qualify.
 Some companies have more stringent requirements.
 Here, we will show you how to start with easy net-30 terms and work your way up to additional accounts:

 We recommend you take these steps before you apply for vendor credit:

 - Get an Employer Identification Number (EIN) from the IRS.
 Many businesses obtain an EIN for tax-reporting purposes.
 An EIN will not be the identifying number in the business credit system the way Social Security numbers are for personal credit; however, you may need an EIN for credit applications.

 - Register your business with your state.
-We strongly recommend you form a legal entity such as an LLC, S Corp or C Corp.
+We strongly recommend you form a legal entity such as an LLC, S corp or C corp.
 If you decide to continue operating as a sole proprietor (no legal entity) we recommend you at least register your business name as a fictitious name (also known as a “DBA”) with your state.
 DBA is different from shelf corporations.

 - Get a D-U-N-S number if your business doesn’t already have one.
-This is the identifying number in the Dun & Bradstreet business credit database.
+The DUNS number is theidentifying number in the Dun & Bradstreet business credit database.
 Not sure if your business has one?
 Look up your business credit for free here.